-All documentation linked to children on the SEND register is securely stored with access only to the school SENCO and members of SLT.
+All documentation linked to children on the SEND register is stored electronically with access only to the school SENCO and members of SLT.
+Hard copies of documents are shared on a need to know basis and stored in SEND Folders in teachers' classroom cupboards.
 Documents are handed to new settings during transition and copies are held in school for a period of time.
 Any documentation no longer required is shredded.